 …grew up on the beaches of Santa Barbara, California, the oldest of seven.
 He was involved in children’s theatre productions and took tap dance lessons before attending the Thacher School in Ojai, California.
 Curiously, that tiny boarding school would provide no less than 3 doctors for NBC’s long running hospital drama ER (Noah Wyle and Leland Orser the other two).
-As college applications approached, Manoux’s drama teacher recommended the undergraduate theatre department at Northwestern University.
+Manoux matriculated to the theatre department at Northwestern University.

-Opportunities to act and direct in Canada led Manoux to pursue immigration north of the border.
-The Toronto based productions of DisneyXD’s sci-fi/adventure series AARON STONE and Teletoon’s hybrid animation comedy series MUDPIT recruited his talents both in front of and behind the camera.
-Still a U.S. citizen, but now a permanent resident of Canada, Manoux routinely hops the border for film and television work, which includes his recurring role as the “Deanelganger” on NBC’s COMMUNITY.
-He hopes to spend summers in Toronto for years to come, directing and acting in the new CTV multi-camera sitcom SPUN OUT starring Dave Foley of THE KIDS IN THE HALL and NEWSRADIO fame.
+Opportunities to act and direct in Canada led him north of the border.
+Toronto based productions of DisneyXD’s sci-fi/adventure series AARON STONE and CTV’s multi-camera sitcom SPUN OUT recruited his talents both in front of and behind the camera.
+Both a U.S. citizen and permanent resident of Ontario, Manoux routinely hops the border for film and television work these days.